The method of harmonic balance

 Here, we derive the harmonic equations for a single Duffing resonator, governed by the equation

-As explained in above, for a periodic driving at frequency
+As explained above, for a periodic driving at frequency

 Single-frequency ansatz

-We first attempt to describe the steady states of Eq. \eqref{eq:duffing} using only one harmonic,
+We first attempt to describe the steady states of the Duffing equations of motion using only a single harmonic,

 with the harmonic variables